How can I help my child learn to share?

 -

-Your child needs to develop empathy and learn how to take turns before they can share.
+Your child needs to develop empathy, be able to clearly communicate their expectations, and learn how to take turns before they can share.

 -

-To encourage sharing, point out how happy it makes the other child when your little one lends a toy.
+To encourage sharing, point out how happy it makes the other child when your little one lends their toys.

 |